Octobers monthy meeting welcomed Wes Chiles with Waterscape Concepts who gave us several helpful tips for shutting down our ponds for the winter.

 The pump may be taken out or left in for the winter.
 If you leave the pump in your pond you need to watch for water loss due to ice buildup on the falls or from evaporation.

 TAWGS' September meeting was held at the Trash Mountain Aquaponics Project center.
-Thanks to Chris Newell for trashmountainsetting this up for us and to Chris Mammoliti for sharing with us the history, the mission and the functioning of the Trash Mountain Project.
+Thanks to Chris Newell for setting this up for us and to Chris Mammoliti for sharing with us the history, the mission and the functioning of the Trash Mountain Project.

 The Trash Mountain Project (TMP) is a nonprofit organization whose mission is to develop Christ-centered environments for families and children living in trash dump communities worldwide.
 One way of meeting these family's needs is through the development of livelihood projects centered on aquaponics food production systems.
 Aquaponics is a combination of aquaculture (raising fish for food) and hydroponics (raising plants in water rather than soil) in a re-circulating system.